-Below the Search Query are a series of editable options.
-You can set them up based on the screen shot below, but you can always set them according your preferences and needs.
+Below the Search Query is a series of editable options.
+You can set them up based on the screen shot below, but you can always set them according to your preferences and needs.

 Your list of keywords/topics and their corresponding settings can be viewed and edited on the Manage Your Alerts page.
 You can see the corresponding button to this page on the search query and option settings page.

 On this page, you can edit or delete the keywords/topics and alert settings.
 If you want to add another keyword/topic, just click the Create a New Alert Button and follow the steps again.

 Step 2: Monitor Your Gmail Inbox Regularly